 How to Get to Boracay

-In order to fly with all of your luggage, you may need to book a flight to Kalibo International Airport (KLO) located around two hours away.
-Once you arrive, you'll find desks for booking cheap transportation onward to Caticlan Jetty -- the jump-off point for Boracay Island.
-Transportation from Kalibo usually includes the ferry ticket over to the island.
+To fly with all of your luggage, you may need to book a flight to Kalibo International Airport (KLO) located around two hours away.
+Transportation from Kalibo International Airport usually includes the ferry ticket over to the island.

 Once in Caticlan, you'll wait at the busy jetty for a boat until you are called.
 As with many other places in the Philippines, you'll need to pay a terminal fee at the counter as well as an environmental fee.
 The boat to Boracay Island takes less than 30 minutes.

-After arriving in the southern part of Boracay Island, you'll find a fleet of motorbike tricycles waiting to take you to your hotel.
+After arriving in the southern part of Boracay Island, you'll find transportation options for getting to your hotel.

 When to Go

 The dry and busiest season in Boracay is known as Amihan and runs between November and April.
-Prices can triple around Chinese New Year (usually January or February), Easter, and Christmas – book ahead or plan accordingly and avoid the crowds altogether!
+Prices can triple around Chinese New Year (January or February), Easter, and Christmas—book ahead or plan accordingly and avoid the crowds altogether!